The Ioto JSON parser is a high performance JSON parser, serializer and query engine.

 This parses the given JSON text and returns a Json instance which represents the in-memory parsed JSON tree.

-You can provide JSON or JSON/5 which permits more relaxed JSON format where keys may omit quotes and single quotes can be used on values.
+You can provide data to parse as either JSON or JSON/5 format strings.
+JSON/5 which permits a more relaxed JSON format where property keys may omit quotes and single quotes can be used on values.
+Also, values can be multi-line strings and may use back-ticks instead of quotes to delimit the strings.
+Finally, the last item in an object map may be terminated with a trailing comma.

 To query a value from the JSON tree, use jsonGet: